MAKIEval: A Multilingual Automatic WiKidata-based Framework for Cultural Awareness Evaluation for LLMs: Evaluation Metrics

 \subsection{Diversity}

-\textbf{Diversity} measures the breadth of cultural coverage by counting the number of unique cultural entities generated.
+Diversity measures the breadth of cultural coverage by counting the number of unique cultural entities generated and is inspired by and adapted from work by~\citet{berger-ponti-2025-cross}.
 As shown in Figure~\ref{fig:framework}, the prompt asks about books, and the metric calculates the number of distinct book-related entities mentioned.
 Although the English response contains three extracted entities, one is repeated, so the resulting diversity score is 2.
-Higher diversity indicates that the model is capable of expressing a wide range of cultural knowledge for a given language and topic.
+Higher diversity indicates that the model is capable of expressing a wider range of cultural knowledge for a given language and topic.